 rsi.
 To summarize that chaos: We have a loop exit condition and if that one doesn't hold true we update two pointers with different indices into the cipher message.

 Above we can see a recap of the cipher message being stored in memory and the actual memory layout in GDB when debugging after the three

 mov instructions have been executed.

 In the next block (green box) the "magic" of the binary happens.
 A strong very first indicator for that is the already labeled

 sysWrite_Init function call we already encountered and understood before.
-Meaning we're definitely gonna print to stdout here!
-We seen in our dynamic analysis that the only thing written back to stdout is the seemingly scrambled message!
+Meaning, we're definitely gonna print to stdout here!
+We have seen in our dynamic analysis that the only thing written back to stdout is the seemingly scrambled message!
 So let's try to figure out what kind of algorithm that is munching on the bits and bytes there :)!
 A quick first disassembly annotation of the code snippet may look like this:

 rbp) to advance the pointer stored in

 Let's try re-implementing that above shown behavior!
 I used Python for a quick and dirty prototype.
 As the challenge is a statically linked binary and utilizes constant pointer values in its decryption, we need to consider this as well and implement a little memory map.